pavelgordon/spring-postgres-reactive/README.md

 ## Spring Postgres Notifications
-How to subscribe to notifications from database in Spring app on data change via [reactive-pg-client](https://github.com/eclipse-vertx/vertx-sql-client/tree/3.8/vertx-pg-client).
+How to subscribe to notifications from Postgres in Spring app on data change via [reactive-pg-client](https://github.com/eclipse-vertx/vertx-sql-client/tree/3.8/vertx-pg-client).

 ## What it does
-1. Runs docker container with postgres db
+1. Runs docker container with postgres db.
 2. Creates and seeds table `users`
 3. Creates trigger on table `users` on CREATE/UPDATE operations
 4. Subscribes to notifications on `user_update` topic from Postgres